stahljohnmark/whatsfordinner/README.md

 * THEN I am presented with  drink ingredients and recipe

 * WHEN I click on view recipe
-* THEN I present with pop up modal for recipe
+* THEN I presented with pop up modal for recipe

 * WHEN I view food recipe
 * THEN I am presented with all food ingredients and  recipes